- What’s an unhotel?

 Because all of that allows us to get comfortable, we can pass our peace of mind on to you in turn.
 So sweet dreams all round.

-Security matters, and we know it matters, so we’ve developed a five layer strategy for creating the same degree of trust between you and your guest as you’d have with a close friend or member of your family.
+Security matters, and we know it matters, so we’ve developed a four layer strategy for creating the same degree of trust between you and your guest as you’d have with a close friend or member of your family.

 Here’s how the layers stack up:

-Fourthly, be insured.
+Thirdly, be insured.
 We offer a unique insurance service that supplements any existing contents insurance you have and protects your things in case anything should go wrong.

 Things do happen.
 Glasses get broken, keys get lost, light bulbs blow.